10 SharePoint Intranet Examples That Drive Enterprise Adoption in 2026

 5. Modern people directory with org chart

-The people directory is the most-used intranet feature in most organizations.
-SharePoint Online provides a Microsoft 365 profile-powered people directory with skills, interests, department, and reporting relationships sourced from Azure AD.
+The people directory is the most popular intranet feature in many organizations.
+SharePoint Online offers a Microsoft 365 profile-powered people directory.
+This directory includes details such as:

 Org chart views show reporting structures and team compositions.
 Microsoft Search surfaces people results alongside document results.